Different Types of Applications

 For any platform-dependent language, we can develop only standalone applications.
 So, using C and C++ language we can only develop standalone applications.
 We can develop only standalone applications because these languages are platform-dependent languages.
 The remaining languages are platform-independent languages, so using platform-independent languages we can develop both standalone applications and web applications.

 C is mainly used for embedded system programming.
 The best gaming library is available in C++.
-Java, .NET languages are used to develop enterprise-level applications for example web applications like ICICI Bank.
+Java and .NET languages are used to develop enterprise-level applications for example web applications like ICICI Bank.